WouterLely/Strategy-To-AI-LLM-Solutions/README.md

-# Strategy-To-AI-LLM-Solutions
+## Strategy-To-AI-LLM-Solutions

 This repository is a work in progress.
 It serves as a collection of experiments, prototypes, and insights gained from various projects in this domain.

-## 🚧 Work in Progress
+🚧 Work in Progress
-The content here is evolving.
+The content here and other repos is evolving.
 Key lessons learned and challenges encountered will be documented over time.

-## 💡 Ideas to Explore
+💡 Ideas for this repo
 Potential directions and concepts for this repo include:

 - **LangChain** for building modular LLM applications